unidoc/unipdf-examples/report/README.md

 - [pdf_report.go](pdf_report.go) The example showcases PDF report generation with UniPDF's creator package.
 The output is saved as unidoc-report.pdf which illustrates some of the features of the creator.
 - [pdf_tables.go](pdf_tables.go) The example showcases PDF tables features using UniPDF's creator package.
 The output is saved as UniPDF-tables.pdf which illustrates some of the features of the creator.
-- [pdf_formatted_text.go](pdf_formatted_text.go) The example showcases the usage of styled paragraphs.
-The output is saved as styled_paragraph.pdf which illustrates some of the features of the creator.